Path integrals, complex probabilities and the discrete Weyl representation: Complex probabilities

-\section{Complex Probabilities}
+\section{Complex probabilities}

 A complex probability system is defined by a sample set $S$ and a complex valued function $P$ on subsets of $S$ with the properties \beq P(S) =1 . \eeq \beq P(S_i)+P(S_i^c)= 1 \eeq where $P(S_i)$ is the complex probability assigned to the subset $S_i$ of $S$ and $S_i^c$ is the complement of $S_i$ in $S$.
-For a finite set of non-intersecting subsets of $S$ \beq S_i\cap S_j = \mbox{$\emptyset$ }, \qquad i \not=j \qquad P(\cup S_i) =\sum_i P(S_i). \eeq In the applications that follow the sample set will be a collection of ``paths'' that take on discrete values at times $\{t_i\}_{i=1}^N$, $0 < t_i <t$.
-The relevant subsets $S_i$ are the sets of paths whose values take on specific discrete values at finite collections of times between $0$ and $t$.
+For a finite set of disjoint subsets of $S$ \beq S_i\cap S_j = \mbox{$\emptyset$ }, \qquad i \not=j \qquad P(\cup S_i) =\sum_i P(S_i). \eeq In the applications that follow the sample set, $S$, will be the set of cylinder sets of ``paths'' that have discrete values at different times.
+A cylinder set is the collection of ``paths'' that have specific discrete values at finite collections of times between $0$ and $t$.
 Since $P(S_i)$ is complex, equation (\ref{cp3}) cannot be extended to countable non-intersecting subsets, which is where complex probabilities differ from ordinary probabilities \cite{Muldowney2}\cite{Muldowney}.